A survey on knowledge-enhanced multimodal learning: Background

 KVL models can either target one task at a time (\textbf{\textit{single-task models}}), or multiple tasks simultaneously (\textbf{\textit{multi-task models}}).
 Single-task models present a large variety of architectural implementations so far, while multi-task models are exclusively built upon multimodal transformers, as they heavily rely on the pre-training fine-tuning scheme. \textbf{\textit{Discriminative}} tasks are tackled by both single- and multi-task models.
-On the other hand, \textbf{\textit{generative}} tasks can be only handled by single-task models, as they are harder by nature.
+On the other hand, \textbf{\textit{generative}} tasks can be only handled by single-task models, as they are harder by nature \footnote{Generative tasks involve generating entire data samples, which requires modeling the joint distribution of input and output variables.
+This often involves dealing with high-dimensional and complex output spaces, making it inherently more challenging than discriminative tasks, which only need to learn the conditional distribution of the output (label) given the input.
+Even by considering the two task categories from a human's perspective, it is fairly easier to recognize or understand data given a finite set of samples (e.g. detect and classify objects in an image) rather than create the data ourselves (e.g. accurately paint objects to match those existing in a given training image dataset -especially in cases we have never encountered the depicted object classes, as in the case of a model learning from scratch-).
+Moreover, ambiguity in outcome evaluation (involving possible variations and uncertainty) and consequently in related loss functions makes the development of generative models challenging, as features and directions towards outcome improvement are not straightforward.}.
 The evaluation of the overall model performance is realized as per task, based on appropriate task-specific evaluation metrics.

 A broad overview of KVL models is provided in Figure \ref{fig:overview}.
-The joint representation module is shown as a black box, as most architectural variations analyzed in following sections are realized within this stage.
+The joint representation module is shown as a black box, as most architectural variations analyzed in following Sections are happening within this stage.